ardaeksi/Back-End-Project-2023/README.md

 - SQLite / MySQL (or specify your DB)
 - RESTful APIs

-> This backend is designed to integrate with a React-based frontend, enabling a full-stack web application experience.
+> This backend is designed to integrate with a React-based frontend, enabling a full-stack web application.

 # Backend API Documentation

-## 🔐 AUTHENTICATION
+## AUTHENTICATION

 ### POST `/login`
 Login user using credentials